Addigy Identity - User Authentication and On-Boarding Simplified

 Addigy Identity simplifies users' authentication and onboarding at the macOS login window.
 With Addigy Identity, your users will be able to use the same authentication they use across your environment on their MacOS systems as well.
 No extra configuration on the Identity Provider side necessary.

-Please note: Addigy Identity is supported by macOS Mojave (10.14) and up.
+Note: Addigy Identity is supported by macOS Mojave (10.14) and up.

 Addigy Identity: Core functionalities